 PRS-only TP: A TP which only transmits PRS signals for PRS-based TBS positioning and is not associated with a cell.

+Relative Time Difference (RTD): The relative time difference between two TRPs in terms of the well defined time reference start of a downlink radio frame.

 3.2 Abbreviations

 For the purposes of the present document, the following abbreviations apply.